Ashwin-T/Alien-Invasion-Game/README.md

 # Alien-Invasion-Game

-A fun Java Graphics Project that I worked on as a Final Project.
+A fun Java Graphics Project that I worked on as a Final Project for my AP CS class.

 For a quick preview visit: https://youtu.be/rvdm--rYRh4